qwiglydee/otree-advanced-demos/simple_ondemand/README.md

 - player gives response by typing into a text field and pressing 'Enter'
 - validity of an answer is indicated by highlighting the input field
 - feedback is shown with resulting score for each trial
+- overall progress is indicated by nice animated progress bar

 ## Features

 - trials are generated randomly
-- response time is measures
+- response time is measured
 - all data is recorded for each trial
 - series are terminated when player reloades page or navigates back/forth